Arlington Criminal Defense Attorney

 There are three courts that serve Arlington; a Municipal court, District court and Superior court.
 The city of Marysville provides jail services for non-felony offenses.
 Felony offenders are taken to the Snohomish County Jail in Everett.

 The City of Arlington currently uses Marysville Municipal Court to handle misdemeanors, gross misdemeanors, infractions and civil violations.
 It enforces the Arlington Municipal Code (AMC), which is similar (or in some sections identical) to the Revised Code of Washington (RCW).
-If you’re arrested by a Arlington Police officer for a crime like Drunk Driving / DUI or Assault DV, it is likely your case will be heard at Marysville Municipal Court.
+If you’re arrested by a Arlington Police officer for a crime like Assault / DV or Drunk Driving / DUI, it is likely your case will be heard at Marysville Municipal Court.

 Marysville Municipal Court